 If you don’t see a checkbox, this setting is already off because of another setting or your administrator.

-Cookies are the reason why websites could recognize you and differ you from the others.
+Cookies are the reason why websites could recognize you and differ you from others.
 Cookies are one of the reasons why websites are as cool as they are now.
 We posted this because some of our visitors are from European countries and in Europe, its the law to have all websites display the cookie warning.

 What is a cookie and what does it do?